verida/documentation/docs/client-sdk/messaging.md

 ### Get messages

-You can retreive the 20 most recent messages:
+You can retrieve the 20 most recent messages:

 ```tsx
 const messages = await messaging.getMessages()